Joachim Piccolomini: Life

-Joachim Piccolomini was born into a noble family of Siena, Italy.
-A pious youth, he was especially noted for his devotion to the Blessed Virgin Mary.
-His greatest childhood pleasure was to pray the Ave Maria before an image of the Blessed Lady of Sorrows.
-He was also known from an early age to exhibit extreme sensitivity to the plight of the poor.
-He gave them his own clothes, and spent his pocket money on almsgiving.
-One day when Joachim urged his father to increase his aid to the distressed, his father argued that prudence ought to moderate his liberality.
-Otherwise, he would reduce his whole family to poverty.
-Joachim is said to have replied, "You have taught me that an alms is given to Jesus Christ, in the persons of the poor: can we refuse him any thing?
-And what is the advantage of riches, but that they be employed in purchasing treasures in heaven?"
-Hearing these sentiments, his father wept for joy.
+Born Chiaramonte Piccolomini, he was from a noble family of Siena, Italy.
+Especially noted for his devotion to the Blessed Virgin Marym as a child, he would pray the Ave Maria before an image of Our Lady of Sorrows.

+He was also known from an early age to exhibit sensitivity to the plight of the poor.
+He distributed his own clothes and pocket money, and urged his parents to increase their help to the unfortunate.His father once protested to his son, saying that wisdom should set limits to his generosity, otherwise he would lead the whole family into poverty.
+The compassionate youngster replied modestly: "You have taught me that an alms is given to Jesus Christ in the form of a pauper - can we deny him anything?
+And what is the benefit of wealth if it is not used to buy treasures in heaven?"
+The father wept for joy when he found such generous qualities in one who was so young and so dear to him.

-Joachim joined the Servites as a lay-brother at the age of fourteen, becoming a spiritual student of Saint Philip Benizi.
-By all reports, he was a perfect model of virtue; it was not unusual to find him at midnight, praying, while the rest of the house slept, and on Saturdays, Joachim abstained from all food in honor of the Seven Dolours of the Virgin.
+Despite his family's reservations, Piccolomini joined the Servites as a lay-brother at the age of fourteen, taking the name Joachim, reflecting his devotion to Mary.
+He became a spiritual student of Philip Benizi.
+In the monastery he distinguished himself by his devotion and kindness.
+On Saturdays, Joachim abstained from all food in honor of the Seven Dolours of the Virgin.
 His fervor grew, yet instilled in him an extraordinary humility.
 Joachim was urged by his brothers to study and be ordained a priest, but he felt he was unworthy, and wanted nothing grander than to be an altar server.
-It would appear that his whole life was an attempt to hide himself from the eyes of others and live in obscurity.
-In fact, he had become so well-respected and widely known for his sanctity that he requested that he be transferred to Arezzo.
-The move aroused such a stir of complaints in Siena that he was ordered to return.